Regularized Nonlinear Regression with Dependent Errors and its Application to a Biomechanical Model: Conclusion

 \section{Conclusion}

-We proposed an estimation and selection method for the parameters in a nonlinear model when the errors have non-zero mean and temporal dependence.
+We proposed an estimation and selection method for the parameters in a nonlinear model when the errors have possible non-zero mean and temporal dependence.
 Our approach can also handle the multiplicative error model as shown in the simulation study and the real data example.
 One can consider simply adding an intercept term to a nonlinear model and estimating the parameters using the least squares to handle possible non-zero mean.
 Simulation results show that both approaches are overall comparable but our approach performs better compared to the approach with an intercept term when non-zero mean is larger and a sample size is rather small.
 We provided asymptotic properties of the proposed estimator and numerical studies supported our theoretical results.

 Introducing a weight matrix to reflect the temporal dependence improves estimation.
 One could assume a parametric model for temporal dependence of the error process and construct a weight matrix from the covariance matrix of the error process.
-However, the class of error processes for our theoretical results is then confined to a class of some parametric models.
-Also, simulation results show there is not much difference by a choice of weight matrices.
-Hence, we keep freedom to choose a weight matrix without assuming the exact temporal dependence model.
+However, theoretical results would be limited to the specific parametric model, resulting in limited applicability.
+In addition, simulation results show there is not much difference in estimation performance from a choice of the weight matrix.
+Hence, we allow various weight matrices and do not assume the exact temporal dependence model.

-The proposed method was successfully applied to the head-neck position tracking model and produced the state-of-the-art performance in both estimation and prediction.
-Since the multiplicative structure with temporally correlated errors is frequently observed in other fields such as finance, signal processing and image processing, the use of proposed method is not limited to the application we considered in this study.
+In Table \ref{table:add_scad_5_selection}, PMWLS without any weight matrix slightly outperforms PMWLS with weight matrices in terms of TP and TN even when the weight matrix is obtained from the true error process.
+Although this difference is observed in a very limited manner and may not be significant, one possible reason for this can be found from weight normalization process, described in section \ref{section:notations}.
+The normalization process changes the structure of the weight matrices and potentially influences the parameter selection performance.
+Furthermore, this may bring up the need for further investigation into the tuning parameter selection criteria as it plays a key role in the selection performance yet remains not fully explored in depth.
+The topic of tuning parameter selection criteria presents a promising research topic for future investigation.